-“Scott, we’re foolish to change anything.
+“Scott, we’re fools to change anything.
 I can’t stop wanting to fool around, but I don’t think you’re ready for what it will mean.
 I won’t risk our friendship over sex.
 Are you disappointed?”

-“I want so much to make you happy.”
+“I just want to make you happy.”